MikroElektronika/mikrosdk_click_v2/clicks/eeram5v/details.md

 ### Application Task

-> Writing data to click memory and displaying the read data via UART.
+> Writing data to Click memory and displaying the read data via UART.

 ```c